spacetelescope/mast-match/readme.md

 Science Goal Cards are how you earn points towards winning the game.
 Each Science Goal Card is worth between 3-6 points, displayed in the center circle of the card.
 The requirements to complete the science goal are depicted on the bottom, using the same symbols of "Target Type" and "Data Type" as on the Observation Cards.

 If the requirement symbols are not touching, they can be completed by separate cards.
-If the symbols are touching, you must use one card that has both requirements - for example, "The Dark Side" science goal shown below has to be completed using two Observation cards, which are both images of nebula.
+If the symbols are touching, you must use one card that has both requirements - for example, "The Dark Side" Science Goal shown below has to be completed using two Observation cards, which are both images of nebula.
 A spectrum of a nebula would NOT count towards this goal.

 Each Science Goal also has a wavelength, which determines which telescope card must be used to gather the observations.
 For example, the "Optical Sky Survey" card has four symbols on it, one of each Target Type, and can be completed by collecting 4 observation cards with a telescope in play which has optical capabilities, such as the Hubble Space Telescope.